11th Conference on Environment and Health

 Host: 11th Conference on Environment and Health

-Chair: Jennifer Vanos, Arizona State Univ.
+Chair: Jennifer Vanos, Arizona State University

 9:00 AM

-Forecasting the Wet Bulb Globe Temperature: A Web-Based Tool Designed for Populations Who are Vulnerable to Heat-Related Illnesses.
+Forecasting the Wet-Bulb Globe Temperature: A Web-Based Tool Designed for Populations Who Are Vulnerable to Heat-Related Illnesses

-Sandra Rayne, The Southeast Regional Climate Center, Chapel Hill, NC; and C. E. Konrad, J. J. Clark, and D. Bertrand
+Sandra Rayne, Southeast Regional Climate Center, Chapel Hill, NC; and C. E. Konrad, J. J. Clark, and D. Bertrand

 9:15 AM